 - Provided information about all available clinics and health services in Clarkston

-- Delivered food to students' families in Clarkston, to be continued on a weekly basis
+- Delivered food to students' families in Clarkston on a biweekly weekly basis

 - Provided families with can openers for donated shelf-stable foods

-- Called all families, with the assistance of translators where necessary, to provide updates, answer questions, and check in about additional needs.
-We will continue to call families on a weekly basis to stay connected about additional support needs.
+- Called all families, with the assistance of translators where necessary, on a weekly to provide updates, answer questions, and check in about additional needs.

 - Assisted with students’ and families’ internet access needs by providing internet hotspot cards and connections to free internet services as needed